Edeqa/EventBus/README.md

     eventBus1 = new EventBus("first");
     eventBus2 = new EventBus("second");

-or just:
+or just using `DEFAULT_NAME`:

     eventBus = new EventBus();

 or as a singleton:

-    eventBusDefault = EventBus.getOrCreateEventBus();
+    eventBusDefault = EventBus.getOrCreate(); // uses DEFAULT_NAME
-    eventBus1 = EventBus.getOrCreateEventBus("first");
+    eventBus1 = EventBus.getOrCreate("first");

-Make the class implementing EntityHolder:
+Make the class implementing `EntityHolder`:

     public class SampleHolder implements EntityHolder {
         ...
     }

-But much better is to inherit the class from AbstractEntityHolder and implement onEvent for handle events and make some logic.
+But much better is to inherit the class from `AbstractEntityHolder` and implement `onEvent` for handle events and make some logic.

     public class SampleHolder extends AbstractEntityHolder {